We are a voluntary and community sector service funded by Exeter City Council, providing support and advice to help community groups in Exeter.

 “I’d say it was close to jolly perfect.
 I’m blown away frankly, everything was covered and summarised and enough time for questions…I can’t think of anything more you could do!”

 – Feedback from an event attendee

 We regularly run training sessions and networking events for community groups and organisations.

 These have included:

-Take a look at what we have got coming up on our News page.
+Take a look at what we have got coming up.